city

 I-Beam Retaining Wall Cost

 I-beams are an engineering marvel and are a great way to create a retaining wall when you're working with a heavy load.
 They are typically seen as an option only when you're dealing with extremely heavy loads and need to create a very stable wall.
-On average, I-beam retaining walls cost $40 to $90 per square foot.
+On average, I-beam retaining walls cost $40 to $120 per square foot.

 Steel Retaining Wall Cost

 Steel retaining walls are a great option for those who want to create an extremely durable and long-lasting retaining wall.
-Steel retaining, depending on the type of wall, typically costs around $15 to $150 per square foot.
+Steel retaining, depending on the type of wall, typically cost around $15 to $150 per square foot.

 Sheet-Piling Retaining Wall Cost